(Report by Mr R Gough, Cabinet Member for Education and Health Reform and Mr P Leeson, Corporate Director for Education, Learning and Skills)

-(Ms S Dunn, Head of Skills and Employability Services, was present for this item)
+(Ms S Dunn, Head of Skills and Employability, was present for this item)

-4. Mr Gough, Mr Leeson and Ms Dunn noted comments and responded to questions which included the following:
+2. Mr Leeson and Ms Dunn responded to comments and questions by Members which included the following:

 · In response to a question, Mr Leeson advised that the current Child and Adolescent Mental Health Services (CAMHS)contract was still in place but there were a number of things happening to improve it.
 Although Sussex Partnership worked to make some improvements regarding assessment waiting times and response times, all the data suggested that it was generally unsatisfactory.
 The concerns regarding CAMHS had been considered by the Health and Wellbeing Board and Kent County Council had written to central government regarding its concerns.
 Regarding this piece of work, there had been discussions with CAMHS service colleagues so that when this reformed provision moved forward Kent could be insure that there was a commitment from CAMHS for support when children were referred.

 · A comment was made that this review was welcomed as a start to monitoring the work of CAMHS.

 · In reply to a question, it was advised that there had been a lot of consultation with the Health Services on this review.
 This was a Tier 3 provision for children with complex needs and CAMHS support was necessary.